 You go through so many emotions when you’re planning a natural birth and have to be induced instead.
-I was incredibly lucky that my induction birth story is a positive and fulfilling one!
+I was incredibly lucky to be able to tell my positive induction birth story!

 In summer of 2017, we were planning for the birth of our first little one.
 I had miscarried my first pregnancy, so I was incredibly nervous throughout M’s pregnancy.
 I did fertility yoga, meditated, and ate right, and I got pregnant fairly quickly.
 We were planning a natural birth with a program called “Blissborn”—a lot like the more well-known Hypnobirthing.
 I was healthy and low-risk.
 I was all about doing the birth right—no medication, skin-to-skin, delayed cord-clamping, immediate breastfeeding!

 There was nothing I could do to make my birth story exactly what I wanted, but I could plan and hope to my heart’s content.
 My grandmothers and mom had all had natural births and I felt that it was in my genes to have an easy birth.